novellito/TriniBot/README.md

 ## Misc.

-bot2.js contains a more basic CLI version of the bot.
+* bot2.js contains a more basic CLI version of the bot.
+* triniBot.js is an actual working bot deployed on heroku check it out [here](https://twitter.com/trini_bot).

+* The bot conducts sentiment analysis using [this node module](https://github.com/thisandagain/sentiment) every set inteval.